-The PASTEL team work with Personal Action Plans, to ensure people are supported flexibly to do the things they want.
+The PASTEL team works to ensure people are supported flexibly - to do the things they want to do.
 We are open to self-referrals or referrals via schools / colleges, transitions teams, social work teams, DWP / JobCentrePlus, community support etc.

 Please use the navigation buttons, at the of the page, to learn more about PASTEL and our services.